Sean McClory: Film

-Jack Votion, a representative of RKO Pictures who was based in Europe, discovered McClory performing at the Abby Theatre, after which McClory went to Hollywood in 1947 and began acting in films.
+Jack Votion, a representative of RKO Pictures who was based in Europe, discovered McClory performing at the Abbey Theatre, after which McClory went to Hollywood in 1947 and began acting in films.
 His work included the role of an Irish policeman in Dick Tracy Meets Gruesome and Dick Tracy's Dilemma.
 He was part of the John Ford Stock Company, appearing in the Ford productions What Price Glory, The Long Gray Line, The Quiet Man, and Cheyenne Autumn.
 McClory portrayed a ringmaster in Ring of Fear (1954) and a chauffeur in the comedy My Chauffeur (1986).

 Television

-On television, McClory portrayed Captain Clary on the NBC adventure series Tales of the 77th Bengal Lancers, Pat McShane on the CBS crime drama Kate McShane, Myles on the CBS adventure series Bring 'Em Back Alive, and Jack McGivern on NBC's western television series, The Californians.
+On television, McClory portrayed Captain Clary on the NBC adventure series Tales of the 77th Bengal Lancers, Pat McShane on the CBS crime drama Kate McShane, Myles on the CBS adventure series Bring 'Em Back Alive, and Jack McGivern on NBC's Western television series, The Californians.

 In 1958, McClory was cast as Ted O'Malley in the episode "Short Haul" of the CBS crime drama, Richard Diamond, Private Detective, starring David Janssen.